Nevermetyou65/GANs-Exercises/README.md

 # GANs-Exercises
-This repository is just a container of codes about "GAN" which I wrote in order to practice and understand GAN.
+This repository is just a container of codes about "GANs" which I wrote in order to practice and understand generative adversarial networks.
-The source of codes is from "GANs in action" book.
+The source of codes is mainly from "GANs in action" book.